-Board Governance Nomination and Remuneration Committee is responsible for the review and assessment of the adequacy of Corporate Governance structure determining the Bank's compensation plans for senior management and to advice the Board on best corporate practices.
+The Board Governance Nomination and Remuneration Committee is responsible for the review and assessment of the adequacy of the Corporate Governance structure, determining the Bank's compensation plans for senior management, and advising the Board on best corporate practices.

-The committee met four (4) times during the financial year
+The committee met two (2) times during the financial year.

-Attendance at Board / Committee Meetings
+Attendance at Board / Committee Meetings and Annual General Meeting Kev